-Employers may terminate a permanent employment contract only for just cause.
+Employers may terminate an open-ended employment contract only with just cause.
 Generally, this would be on account of the employee's gross misconduct that leads to a fundamental breach of contract, or for objective reasons such as redundancy.

 However, it is not enough for the employer to have a fair reason for dismissal: a strict pre-dismissal procedure must be followed.
 Otherwise, the termination will be deemed as an unfair by the Labour Court.